 If you are a whistleblower, you are likewise expected to maintain the confidentiality of your report and any ongoing investigation and refrain from discussing these matters except as needed to assist HHMI with its investigation.
 You may also be asked to continue to maintain confidentiality after an investigation has been completed and any corrective action taken, depending on the circumstances.
 However, this policy is not intended to restrict you from conduct that you have a right to engage in under law.

 HHMI will not tolerate retaliation against any person who makes a report in good faith under this policy or against any individuals (e.g., witnesses) who participate in an investigation of a report under this policy.
 Any complaint of retaliation will be promptly investigated and appropriate corrective measures taken if the allegations of retaliation are substantiated.
 This policy will not prevent, limit, or delay HHMI from taking action, including disciplinary or other employment action, against any individual, when HHMI concludes that action is appropriate.

 Reports are considered to be made in bad faith if they are made maliciously or with reckless disregard for their truth or falsity.
-Individuals making reports in bad faith may be subject to disciplinary or other employment action by HHMI and may also be subject to legal claims by the individuals about whom the bad-faith reports were made.
+If you make a report in bad faith, you may be subject to disciplinary or other employment action by HHMI and may also be subject to legal claims by the individuals about whom the bad-faith reports were made.